tnevolin/mom_unit_mod/README.md

 Javelineers: **3m 3r 3d**.
 Insanely powerful unit comparable to the most high end ones.
 It should not be, though.
 I let them keep their ranged attack as definitve feature but reduced melee and defense to tone them down a little.

 Dragon Turtle: **15m 10f 10d 20h**.
-Laughably patheting vanilla unit not worth investments now overtakes Javeliners and can fight toughest fantastic creatures.
+Laughably pathetic vanilla unit not worth investments now overtakes Javeliners and can fight toughest fantastic creatures.

 ## Nomads